ralna/GALAHAD/doc/C/rst-dir/fdc_functions.rst

 		  Possible exit values are:

+		  * **0**
-		  * 0. The run was successful.
+                    The run was successful.

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**
-		  * -3.
-The restrictions n > 0 and m > 0 or requirement that a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal', 'scaled_identity', 'identity', 'zero' or 'none' has been violated.
+                    The restrictions n > 0 and m > 0 or requirement that
+                    a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal',
+                    'scaled_identity', 'identity', 'zero' or 'none' has
+                    been violated.

-		  * -5.
+		  * **-5**
                     The constraints appear to be inconsistent.

-		  * -9.
+		  * **-9**
                     The analysis phase of the factorization failed; the return status from the factorization package is given in the component inform.factor_status

-		  * -10.
+		  * **-10**
                     The factorization failed; the return status from the factorization package is given in the component inform.factor_status.

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of rows of :math:`A`.
+		- is a scalar variable of type int, that holds the number of rows of $A$.

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of columns of :math:`A`.
+		- is a scalar variable of type int, that holds the number of columns of $A$.

 	*
 		- A_ne

-		- is a scalar variable of type int, that holds the number of nonzero entries in :math:`A`.
+		- is a scalar variable of type int, that holds the number of nonzero entries in $A$.

 	*
 		- A_col

-		- is a one-dimensional array of size A_ne and type int, that holds the column indices of :math:`A` in a row-wise storage scheme.
+		- is a one-dimensional array of size A_ne and type int, that holds the column indices of $A$ in a row-wise storage scheme.
 The nonzeros must be ordered so that those in row i appear directly before those in row i+1, the order within each row is unimportant.

 	*
 		- A_ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of :math:`A`, as well as the total number of entries.
+		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of $A$, as well as the total number of entries.

 	*
 		- A_val

-		- is a one-dimensional array of size a_ne and type double, that holds the values of the entries of the :math:`A` ordered as in A_col and A_ptr.
+		- is a one-dimensional array of size a_ne and type double, that holds the values of the entries of the $A$ ordered as in A_col and A_ptr.

 	*
 		- b

-		- is a one-dimensional array of size m and type double, that holds the linear term :math:`b` in the constraints.
-The i-th component of b, i = 0, ... , m-1, contains :math:`b_i`.
+		- is a one-dimensional array of size m and type double, that holds the linear term $b$ in the constraints.
+The i-th component of b, i = 0, ... , m-1, contains $b_i$.

 	*
 		- n_depen